jodalyst/lab_bc_client/README.md

 # lab-bc-client

-This is the client-side source for F25 lab-bc build in 6.205 and, as needed, 6.S965.
+This is the client-side source for F25 lab-bc build infrastructure in 6.205 and, as needed, 6.S965.
 Assuming you are in "our system", this piece of software allows you to run builds for Xilinx series FPGAs as well as run simulations using [Cocotb](https://www.cocotb.org) with Vivado XSim hooks as enabled with [Vicoco](https://github.com/kiran-vuksanaj/vicoco/tree/main/test/sim).

 # Installation